-In an era, where tech is automating so many things, with auto-generated code to AI driven tools, there is a lot that tech will do for you.
-So why do we try to learn something a machine will do better, obviously with less time and fewer mistakes ?
-But what about the qualities a machine cannot have, the interpersonal skills, convincing a client or understanding their requirements ?
+In an era where tech is automating so many things-with auto generated code to AI driven tools-there are a lot that tech will do for you.
+So why do we have to learn something a machine will do better, obviously in less time and with fewer mistakes?
+What about the qualities a machine doesn’t have, interpersonal skills, convincing a client or understanding their requirements?

 Its because of “our educational system”.
 So I don’t have a choice…

-We all know that there are so many areas our educational system needs to improve.
-But if we all come through the same, why only some acquire soft skills the businesses need ?
+We all know that there are so many areas our education system needs to improve in.
+But if we all come through the same system, why only some acquire soft skills the businesses need?
 Then we blame it on ‘opportunity’.
-Yes, nothing is shared equally in the world, and is the same within any country.
-So you you want these outside factors to stop you from achieving the best you can be ?
+Yes, nothing is shared equally in the world, and it is the same in any country.
+Do you want these outside factors to stop you from becoming the best you can be?

 Story of a Genius.
 The unsung hero.

-What if you cannot talk confidently about your work ?
-What does it show ?
-Others might see as if you are not sure of your own work.
-As a result, your whole personality cannot be used to ‘pitch’ the next-best-idea-which-can-change-the-world !
+What if you cannot talk confidently about your work?
+What does it show?
+Others might see it as if you are not sure of your own work.
+As a result, your whole personality cannot be used to ‘pitch’ the next-best-idea-which-can-change-the-world!

 So you blame the society.

-You tell those who who can ‘just talk’ always gets a better hand.
-Yet, you fail to see that ‘talking’ too is a valuable skill dealing with people.
+You say those who 'just talk’ always gets better offers.
+Yet, you fail to see that ‘talking’ too, is a valuable skill to deal with people.
 You had done the hard work.
-Going through years of education, learning so many tech and many failed attempts.
-But no one learnt IT from grade 1, what you mostly use are what was learned during last 5 years or so.
-At the same time you had been learning English in school, for 10+ years, yet you are not confident in English communication.
+Going through years of education, learning so many technologies after many failed attempts.
+But no one learnt IT from grade one; what you mostly use are what you learned during the last five years or so.
+At the same time you had been learning English in school, for 10+ years, yet you are not confident in communicating in English.

 Strong communication > uplifts confidence > better personality

-So have you got anything just by blaming the society ?
-If so majority of the society would be successful by now, because that’s one common thing they do without a doubt.
+Did you achieve anything just by blaming the society?
+If so the majority of the society would be successful by now, because that’s one common thing they do without a doubt.

 Let’s reverse this situation.

 Start from improving your communication.
-Its not just learning a language.
-If English was the barrier, all native English speakers wouldn’t have this issue.
-No, its both English language and effective communication.
+It’s not just learning a language.
+If English was the barrier, none of the native English speakers would have this issue.
+No, it’s both English language and effective communication.

-The journey becomes so clear and fast when your personal skills improve.
+The journey becomes very clear and swift when your personal skills improve.